rahul-swar07/JavaScript-basics/README.md

 "this" keyword
 - "this" is a keyword that can be used to access the properties fields inside function of another property.
 - "this" keyword makes sure that you are referring to the same object's property field and not any other.

+Default Function Arguments
+- Every function in JavaScript has "arguments" as the default function argument.
+- The "arguments" value is not an array, it's actually an object.